julienetie/mimetic/README.md

 | preserveDevicePixelRatio | Boolean | Normalises the device pixel ratio for high ratio devices | false |
 | relativeDesignWidth | String - CSS units  | The width relative to the font size | "1024px" |
 | scaleDelay | Number - Milliseconds | The debounced delay to call on resize | 16  |

+> ### Why is Mimetic a thing
+> In an ideal world, typoography that scales with it's surroundings produces more harmonised astetics and can upscalling automatically.
+>
+> ### What about alternatives?
+> Most alternatives appear to have some combination of the below issues:
+>
+> Inconsistent browser compatibility, difficult to no ability to zoom thus breaking accessibility, doesn't scale padding/ margin/ line-height and other relative dimensions, doesn’t respect the style attributes on elements.
+Must always specify relative dimensions (padding/ margin)(More maintenance), you can’t specify relative dimensions, scales to a container only, framework dependent, lacks a breakpoint, fonts blur or is no longer being maintained.

 Big thanks to [BrowserStack](https://www.browserstack.com) for sponsoring the cross browser & device testing of this project.